Pyprohly/redditwarp/docs/source/user-guide/http-components.rst

 contains adapters to support a variety of them.
 These adapters can be used in your own programs to make them HTTP transport library agnostic.

-Please keep in mind that RedditWarp's HTTP library lacks advanced features.
-It does not, for example, support cookies, HTTP/2, custom headers on multipart fields, or streaming, among other things.

 It is important to note that the functionality of RedditWarp's HTTP library is limited in scope, and does not have advanced features such as cookie handling, HTTP/2 support, the ability to set custom headers on multipart fields, or